Denis Noble: Research

+In 2023 the book Evolution "On Purpose": Teleonomy in Living Systems co-edited by Noble along with Addy Pross, Peter Corning, Stuart Kauffman, James A. Shapiro and Richard I. Vane-Wright stated in the introduction that "Teleonomy in living systems is not, after all, only "apparent".
+It is a fundamental fact of life."

 Reductionism

 His 2006 book The Music of Life examines some of the basic aspects of systems biology, and is critical of the ideas of genetic determinism and genetic reductionism.
 He points out that there are many examples of feedback loops and "downward causation" in biology, and that it is not reasonable to privilege one level of understanding over all others.
-He also explains that genes in fact work in groups and systems, so that the genome is more like a set of organ pipes than a "blueprint for life".
-His 2016 book Dance to the Tune of Life sets these ideas out in a broad sweep from the general principle of relativity applied to biology, through to the role of purpose in evolution and to the relativity of epistemology.

-He contrasts Richard Dawkins's famous statement in The Selfish Gene ("Now they [genes] swarm ... safe inside gigantic lumbering robots ... they created us, body and mind; and their preservation is the ultimate rationale for our existence") with an alternative view: "Now they [genes] are trapped in huge colonies, locked inside highly intelligent beings, moulded by the outside world, communicating with it by complex processes, through which, blindly, as if by magic, function emerges.
-They are in you and me; we are the system that allows their code to be read; and their preservation is totally dependent on the joy we experience in reproducing ourselves.
-We are the ultimate rationale for their existence".
-He then suggests that there is no empirical difference between these statements, and says that they differ in "metaphor" and "sociological or polemical viewpoint".

 He argues that "the paradigms for genetic causality in biological systems are seriously confused" and that "The metaphors that served us well during the molecular biological phase of recent decades have limited or even misleading impacts in the multilevel world of systems biology.
 New paradigms are needed if we are to succeed in unravelling multifactorial genetic causation at higher levels of physiological function and so to explain the phenomena that genetics was originally about."

+Noble calls his multilevel account “biological relativity”.
+It holds that no organizational level—such as the gene, cell, organ or organism—automatically has privileged causal status, and that biological explanation may require interactions operating in both upward and downward directions between levels.
+The proposal has received both qualified support and criticism.
+Reviewing Dance to the Tune of Life, Sepehr Ehsani described Noble’s historical analysis and case for multilevel interaction as informative, but questioned whether biological relativity could generate sufficiently testable hypotheses and whether its rejection of privileged levels adequately accounted for monogenic disease and biological hierarchy.